Toulouse: Sights and architecture

-Classified "City of Art and History", Toulouse has a very rich architectural heritage ranging from large Romanesque and Gothic churches to neo-classical facades such as that of the Capitole, to the prestigious mansions of the Renaissance.
+Classified "City of Art and History", Toulouse has a rich architectural heritage, including large Romanesque and Gothic churches, neo-classical facades such as that of the Capitole, and Renaissance mansions.
 This ancient heritage is mainly enclosed within the 220 hectares of the city's inner boulevard (one of the largest protected urban areas in France).

-Almost all the buildings of the historical centre were made with the traditional building material of the region: the "foraine" brick that has earned the city the nickname of Ville rose (Pink city).
-Medieval heir to the Roman brick, the "foraine" brick is characterised by its large dimensions, its flat appearance and its colour ranging from orange/pink to red.
+Almost all the buildings of the historical centre were made with the traditional building material of the region: the foraine brick (French: brique foraine) that has earned the city the nickname of Ville rose (Pink city).
+Medieval heir to the Roman brick, the foraine brick is characterised by its large dimensions, its flat appearance and its colour ranging from orange/pink to red.

 White stone is also present in smaller quantities.
 As there were no stone quarries near Toulouse, it was transported from the Pyrenees via the Garonne river and was for a long time rare and therefore expensive, considered in Toulouse as a luxury material.
 However, it is enough to give Toulouse's architecture one of its characteristics: red/white polychromy.